A mainland Chinese firm with a presence in Hong Kong

 Clients include Citibank, China National Offshore Oil Company, Deloitte, GE, JPMorgan, Morgan Stanley, HSBC, Texas Pacific Group and IDG Group.

-Recently, the firm has been instructed by energy company ConocoPhillips to settle a US$230 million environmental claim brought by the Chinese government arising from an oil spill in in the Yellow Sea – by far the largest such claim in China to date.
-It is also co-counsel to the same client in a related US lawsuit brought by Chinese fishermen.
+The firm was instructed by US energy company ConocoPhillips to settle a US$230 million environmental claim brought by the Chinese government arising from an oil spill in the Yellow Sea – by far the largest such claim in China to date.
+It has also co-counselled the same client in a related US lawsuit brought by Chinese fishermen.

 It acted as Chinese counsel to one of the big four firms in a US Securities and Exchange Commission investigation concerning the audit of a US-listed Chinese company; and for an Asian private equity firm fighting a US$20 million claim by a former partner in relation to their separation agreement.

 Fangda helped a European real estate investment fund win a US$31 million award in 2015 after a six-year dispute over a transfer of property.
 The same year, the firm helped a client win 90% of its claim in a leasing dispute at the Shanghai International Arbitration Centre (SHIAC); and achieved a favourable settlement in a dispute over a US$300 million real estate development in Beijing that did not get the approval of Chinese security services.